 7) What are the pros and cons of the condo’s location?

 Condos outside the downtown corridor tend to be more affordable.
-However, the majority condo living in boise will be the urban core.
-Downtown Boise condos include The Afton, The Jefferson, 10th & Main, Royal Plaza, The Aspen Lofts, Veltex and Cityside Lofts.
+However, the majority condo living in Boise will be the urban core.
+Some of the most noted Downtown Boise condos include The Afton, The Jefferson, 10th & Main, Royal Plaza, The Aspen Lofts, Veltex and Cityside Lofts.
+We are looking forward to some new and upcoming projects like The Travis and the ICCU Plaza.
 Crescent Rim is an excellent option on The Boise Bench, while 1207 Fort and Mountain Park Condos have proximity to Camelsback Park and Hyde Park.
 Pender Village and Somerset Hills offer Boise foothills living.

 There are many pros to condo living.
 From being low-maintenance and more predictable when it compares to home repairs, to the convenience of urban living.
 However, the rules and restrictions are important to consider.
 Getting answers to these questions will help you decide if condominiums are for you.
 Having an advocate to advise you on these questions and their answers helps, too.
 If you’re in the market for a condo in Boise, give me a call.